 We’ve all heard this story before – new market entrants are out to disrupt and potentially destroy incumbent companies.
 But this couldn’t have been further from the truth.
-In reality, most digital transformation success stories to date come from collaboration between different types of industry players – incumbents, InsurTechs and consumer brands.
+In reality, most digital transformation solutions and success stories to date come from collaboration between different types of industry players – incumbents, InsurTechs, and consumer brands.

-It is clear that insurers benefit from focusing on their core competency – managing risk, while InsurTech’s increasingly support incumbents with technological solutions for improving customer experience, managing data and driving efficiency.
+Insurers benefit from focusing on their core competency – managing risk, while InsurTech’s increasingly support incumbents with technological solutions for improving customer experience, managing data, and driving efficiency.

 7. The rise of No-Code and Low-Code platforms

-No-code and low-code applications are changing the way enterprises create new digital products and applications.
-Outsystems, Uniface, Mendix, and EasySend all point to successful use cases in serious business applications.
+Low-code/no-code platforms are changing the way enterprises create new digital products and applications.
+Outsystems, Uniface, Mendix, and EasySend’s no-code platform all point to successful use cases in serious business applications.

-Thanks to no-code and low-code platforms that were built to answer the unique compliance, risk management, and security requirements of financial enterprises, the development of the front-end customer experiences is significantly accelerated, helping insurance companies to enter the fast-paced and consumer-focused era.
+Thanks to the low-code/no-code platforms that were built to answer the unique compliance, risk management, and security requirements of financial enterprises, the development of the front-end customer experiences are significantly accelerated, helping insurance companies to enter the fast-paced and consumer-focused era.

 Get ready for an exciting ride

 One thing is clear – we are nearing a data singularity event in insurance.
 Insurance companies are increasingly becoming automated AI-driven and data-based systems for managing risk.

 Powered by technologies such as AI, Blockchain, and IoT, we are entering the era of extreme personalization and real-time claims resolution.